anotherbeaver/amine_polymers/README.md

 # amine_polymers
 Sketching and simulating generic polymer chains with functional "amines" as sites for reversible dynamic crosslinking.

 # Running Polymer Simulation

 Broadly, a molecule is defined and provided to the

 ## LAMMPS input script
-Calling input script requires defining the following variables:
+Calling the input script requires defining the following variables:

 | Variable               | Description                                           |
 |------------------------|-------------------------------------------------------|